decredcommunity/events/reports/20190726-cointime-summit-2019.md

 * I had 1 hour in break time to make contacts, a lot of young people actively talked to me, asked me questions while I was talking to others about Decred.
 Many others curiously looked at the Decred T-shirt.
 They might know or want to know more about Decred.

-Host our own conference.

-Because:
+Ideas:

 * Next time we should plan to have a booth so we can get more attention.
-* Many Vietnamese young people are interested in coin market.
+Many Vietnamese young people are interested in coin market.

-Ideas:

 * We should host one in Hanoi and one in Ho Chi Minh city.
 If we do it in a university, I can help with that.
 Last year, our law research club invited a Ministry of Justice staff come to teach about cryptocurrency, there were almost 200 students join and they asked a lot of questions.
 They were all interested in the topic.